EthanCai/programming-learning-notes/projects-part-3.md

 - [MySQL](http://www.mysql.com/)
 - [MariaDB](http://mariadb.org/)
 - [WebScaleSQL](http://webscalesql.org/)

+## Memory Database

 - [SQLlite](http://www.sqlite.org/index.html)
+- [LMDB](https://github.com/clibs/lmdb): Symas Lightning Memory-Mapped Database

 ## Geo Database

 - [Apache GEODE](http://geode.incubator.apache.org): Geode is an open source , distributed, in-memory database for scale-out applications.
 - [Gaffer](https://github.com/GovernmentCommunicationsHeadquarters/Gaffer): Gaffer is a framework that makes it easy to store large-scale graphs in which the nodes and edges have statistics such as counts, histograms and sketches.
 These statistics summarise the properties of the nodes and edges over time windows, and they can be dynamically updated over time.

+## Graph Database

+- [Neo4j](http://neo4j.com): Neo4j is an open-source NoSQL graph database implemented in Java and Scala.
+- [GraphView](https://github.com/Microsoft/GraphView): GraphView is a DLL library that enables users to use SQL Server or Azure SQL Database to manage graphs.
+It connects to a SQL database locally or in the cloud, stores graph data in tables and queries graphs through a SQL-extended language.
+It is not an independent database, but a middleware that accepts graph operations and translates them to T-SQL executed in SQL Server or Azure SQL Database.

 ## Database Engine